ccontavalli/grub-shusher/README.md

 and if not all are found, it stops processing.
 I have tested it on a few machines, and it is working.

 Consider though that they will read your master boot record and modify it.
-This probably does not work on EFI systems.

 **USE THEM AT YOUR OWN RISK**